Turtle Shell Rot

 Diagnosing Turtle Shell Rot

 Diagnosing Turtle Shell Rot can be done by your veterinarian.
 Your vet will examine your turtle for signs of infection, such as redness and swelling.
-They may also take a sample of the affected area to be tested in a laboratory to determine the cause of the shell rot.
-In some cases, an X-ray may be taken to check for any underlying conditions that may be causing the shell rot.
+They could also take a sample of the affected area to be tested in a laboratory to determine the cause of the shell rot.
+In some cases, an X-ray will need to be taken to check for any underlying conditions that could be causing the shell rot.

 Stages of Turtle Shell Rot